Table of Contents

 In some inoperable cases, medication treatments or radiation therapy might be a better option.

 Radiation therapy can sometimes shrink the tumor when the owner chooses not to go for the surgery.

 When the tumor shrinks, it will alleviate the intensity of the symptoms.

 In the case of taking medication, say for Iatrogenic Cushing's syndrome, the course of action looks a bit different.

 Furthermore, consulting with your veterinarian will help you develop the best action plan for treating your dog's disease.

 One study showed promising results when 42 dogs took ketoconazole or retinoic acid as a treatment.
 Read further to know.

 As mentioned earlier, radiation therapy is a non-surgical process for treating Cushing's Disease, reducing the tumor size.

-Overall, this method improves their condition and lessens the pituitary tumor or the adrenal tumor on their immune system.
+Overall, this method improves their condition and lessens the pituitary tumor or the adrenal tumor in their immune system.

-It isn't an effective way to remove the pituitary tumor or adrenal tumor itself, but rather only lessens the size of the tumor.
+It isn't an effective way to remove the pituitary tumor or adrenal tumor itself; rather, it only lessens the size of the tumor.